aaronbloomfield/pdr/README.md

 Copyright (c) 2013-2014 by Aaron Bloomfield.

 Some parts of this repository are taken, with permission, from other sources.
 The full details are in the [License](LICENSE.html) file.
+In particular, some parts of this repository that were obtained elsewhere can not be used for commercial purposes.